How Do I…?

 If you are eligible for the program, you may purchase new and used course books for use in Princeton University courses.
 Both required and recommended titles on the course reading lists are included in the discount program.
 The discount is limited to one copy per title.

-You can to pay for your course books at Labyrinth Books by using a student account, credit card, check, or cash.
+You can pay for your course books at Labyrinth Books using a student account credit card, check, or cash.
+There are two ways to buy your books from Labyrinth: you can always come directly to the coursebook counter and someone will help you collect your books, or you can order online via the books tab in the main navigation bar in Canvas.
 Labyrinth staff will package all online course book orders in advance and have them ready for express pickup at the store at 122 Nassau Street.

 You will receive an email confirmation of your order as soon as you have checked out with a list of the books you ordered and an estimated timeframe for pickup.
 As soon as Labyrinth has finalized your order, you will receive a second email to let you know the books are being held for you and for how long.